 –First performed 2/5/89, see also the Annotated Grateful Dead

-Even if you’re not a Dead fan, take a quick look at the close of this piece, and be sure to read drummer Bill Kreutzmann’s lips as the final verse is repeated (around 7:30).
-(The clip above is unidentified by the YouTube poster, but it looks to be the performance on July 17, 1989 concert at Alpine Valley [also published as “Downhill from here” on VHS, CD, and DVD].
+Even if you’re not a Dead fan, take a quick look at the close of this piece — queued up here — and be sure to read drummer Bill Kreutzmann’s lips as the final verse is repeated (around 1:42:00).
+UPDATE: clip previously shared here is now unavailable on YouTube.
+This video is includes the entire July 17, 1989 concert at Alpine Valley [also published as “Downhill from here” on VHS, CD, and DVD].

 That Back Porch in July

 For some of us, part of Standing on the Moon’s resonance is its back story: Jerry Garcia had been in a diabetic coma in 1986 for so long that it was assumed he wouldn’t make it back; but he regained consciousness and then wrote this song.
 You don’t have to know the footnotes or have a personal nostalgia for San Francisco to relate to the song, however.
 We can all recognize the “back porch in July” and the plaintive “I’d rather be with you” from our own lives.